Pirates rally in 9th inning for wild 6-5 win over Dodgers | News Channel 3-12

 AP Sports Writer

-The Dodgers scored twice in the eighth to take their only lead before the Pirates charged right back against closer Craig Kimbrel (0-1), who was handed his first blown save of the season.
+Los Angeles scored twice in the eighth to take its only lead before the Pirates charged right back against closer Craig Kimbrel (0-1), who was handed his first blown save of the season.

-The Pirates have beaten the Dodgers in three of four games this month.
-Pittsburgh manager Derek Shelton earned his 100th career victory.
-He was hired in November 2019.
+“I’ll be the first one to tell you my last couple outings have been pretty bad,” Kimbrel said.
+“Haven’t really been like I should be.
+I’ve been hurting myself a lot by walking guys and throwing wild pitches or hitting guys.”

+“We’ve played well against them and we haven’t beat ourselves, which is the most important thing,” Shelton said.
+“You really have to execute because they’re so good.”

-With one out, Diego Castillo walked and moved to second on Kimbrel’s wild pitch that went to the backstop.
+With one out in the ninth, Diego Castillo walked and moved to second on Kimbrel’s wild pitch that went to the backstop.
 Perez singled to deep right field, scoring Castillo, and advanced to second on the throw home.

 Chavis scored the go-ahead run on Freeman’s error when a ball hit by Cal Mitchell went off the first baseman’s glove.